Auburn, Alabama: Auburn Precinct/Division (1870–1970)

 The Auburn Beat (Lee County 2nd Beat) first appeared on the 1870 U.S. Census.
-In 1890, "beat" was changed to "precinct."
+In 1890, "beat" was changed to "precinct".
 In 1870, 1930 and 1940 when racial demographics were reported, it showed a Black majority.
 In 1960, the precinct was changed to "census division" as part of a general reorganization of counties.
 The city boundaries and that of the census division were contiguous by that census.
 In 1980, the census divisions of Auburn and Opelika, along with parts of Loachapoka-Roxana, Opelika Rural-Pepperell were consolidated into the new division of Auburn-Opelika.

 Auburn-Opelika Census Division (1980–)

 The Auburn-Opelika Census Division was created in 1980 by the merger of Auburn and Opelika census divisions and parts of Loachapoka-Roxana, Opelika Rural-Pepperell divisions.

 Law and government

 Auburn has a council-manager government led by an eight-member city council, a mayor, and an appointed city manager.

 The city council acts as a legislative body of the city, passing laws and regulations and appointing citizens to the city's various boards, including the Auburn City Board of Education.
 Each member of the city council is elected for a four-year term from one of eight geographic wards.

-Members of the current Auburn City Council are: